 And turkey legs.
 Oh my gods, did that man love turkey legs — the bigger, the better.
 If there is a heaven and he is in it, I’m telling you right now it also has mutant turkeys with a bunch of extra legs running around everywhere.
 I imagine hordes of spider turkeys just roaming the plains, waiting to be oven-baked to a crispy, golden-brown finish, and my brother chasing after them with a giant net and a gleeful smile.

-He passed away from a ruptured aneurysm the night before Thanksgiving, four years ago.
-Writing that out, I still can’t believe four years have passed.
-I always feel a little confused about when to mourn because he passed away on Nov.
+He passed away from a ruptured aneurysm the night before Thanksgiving, five years ago.
+Writing that out, I still can’t believe that much time has passed.
+I sometimes feel a little confused about when to mourn because he passed away on Nov.
 25th, but Thanksgiving is one of those flexible holidays whose date changes from one year to the next.

 Needless to say, we haven’t eaten turkey for Thanksgiving since.